5tatusQuo/sentinel-detection-engineering/infra/README.md

 # Sentinel Detection Rules Infrastructure

-This directory contains the "building blocks" for deploying Microsoft Sentinel detection rules.
-Think of it as the engine that powers your detection rule deployments.
+This directory contains the "building blocks" for deploying Microsoft Sentinel detection rules across multiple organizations.
+Think of it as the engine that powers your scalable detection rule deployments.

 ## 🏗️ How It Works (Simple Version)

-Instead of creating a separate file for each detection rule (which would be messy), we use a smart approach:
+Instead of creating a separate file for each detection rule (which would be messy), we use a smart, scalable approach:

+1. **Configuration System** (`config/organizations.json`) - Central configuration for all organizations and environments
-1. **One main template** (`sentinel-rules.bicep`) - This is like a "rule factory" that creates multiple rules
+2. **One main template** (`sentinel-rules.bicep`) - This is like a "rule factory" that creates multiple rules
-2. **One reusable component** (`modules/scheduledRule.bicep`) - This is the "blueprint" for a single rule
+3. **One reusable component** (`modules/scheduledRule.bicep`) - This is the "blueprint" for a single rule
-3. **Environment files** (`env/deploy-*.bicep`) - These tell the factory what rules to make for each environment
+4. **Organization files** (`organizations/orgX/env/deploy-*.bicep`) - These tell the factory what rules to make for each org/environment
-4. **KQL files** (`kql/*.kql`) - These are your actual detection queries
+5. **KQL files** (`organizations/orgX/kql/dev|prod/*.kql`) - These are your actual detection queries

 ## 🎯 Why This Approach?

-✅ **Easy to add rules**: Just add one line to an array, not create new files
-✅ **Consistent**: All rules follow the same pattern
-✅ **Maintainable**: Change one thing, it applies to all rules
-✅ **Readable**: Your KQL queries are in separate files for easy review
-✅ **Scalable**: Works whether you have 5 rules or 500 rules
+✅ **Multi-Organization Support**: Manage rules for multiple clients from one repository ✅ **Configuration-Driven**: Centralized configuration makes adding new organizations simple ✅ **Environment Separation**: Separate dev/prod KQL files and settings per organization ✅ **Easy to add rules**: Just add one line to an array, not create new files ✅ **Consistent**: All rules follow the same pattern across all organizations ✅ **Maintainable**: Change one thing, it applies to all rules and organizations ✅ **Readable**: Your KQL queries are in separate files for easy review ✅ **Scalable**: Works whether you have 5 rules or 500 rules across multiple organizations

 ## 📁 What's in Each File

 ```
+config/
+└── organizations.json            # Central configuration for all organizations

 infra/
 ├── sentinel-rules.bicep          # The "rule factory" - creates multiple rules
 ├── modules/
 │   └── scheduledRule.bicep       # The "blueprint" for one rule
 ├── README.md                     # This file

+organizations/
+└── org1/                         # Organization 1 (repeat for org2, org3, etc.)
-env/
+    ├── env/
-├── deploy-dev.bicep              # Dev environment rules list
+    │   ├── deploy-dev.bicep       # Dev environment rules list
-├── deploy-prod.bicep             # Prod environment rules list
+    │   └── deploy-prod.bicep      # Prod environment rules list
-├── params/
-│   ├── dev.jsonc                 # Dev workspace settings
-│   └── prod.jsonc                # Prod workspace settings
-kql/
+    └── kql/
-├── uc-powershell-encoded.kql     # PowerShell detection query
+        ├── dev/                   # Development KQL queries
-├── suspicious-login-attempts.kql # Login attempts detection query
+        │   ├── customrule1.kql    # Custom detection query
+        │   └── ...
-└── admin-account-anomaly.kql     # Admin account detection query
+        └── prod/                  # Production KQL queries
+            ├── customrule1.kql    # Same queries, prod-ready
+            └── ...

+scripts/
+├── sync-sentinel-changes.ps1     # Sync rules from portal to Bicep
+├── ConfigManager.ps1             # Organization configuration management
+├── validate-bicep.ps1            # Bicep validation for all orgs
+└── deploy-organizations.ps1      # Deploy to all organizations
 ```

 ## 🚀 Adding a New Rule (Step by Step)